awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancer-getting-started.md

 1. For this tutorial, you are not creating an HTTPS listener\.
 Choose **Next: Configure Security Groups**\.

-## Step 3: Configure a Security Group for Your Load Balancer<a name="configure-security-groups"></a>
+## Step 3: Configure a security group for your load balancer<a name="configure-security-groups"></a>

 The security group for your load balancer must allow it to communicate with registered targets on both the listener port and the health check port\.
 The console can create a security group for your load balancer on your behalf, with rules that specify the correct protocols and ports\.
 If you prefer, you can create and select your own security group instead\.
-For more information, see [Recommended Rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.
+For more information, see [Recommended rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.

 On the **Configure Security Groups** page, complete the following procedure to have Elastic Load Balancing create a security group for your load balancer on your behalf\.